grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-opsgenie.md

 The Opsgenie contact point is ready to receive alert notifications.

-To add this contact point to your alert, complete the following steps:
+To add this contact point to your alert rule, complete the following steps:

 1. In Grafana, navigate to **Alerting** > **Alert rules**.
 1. Edit or create a new alert rule.